-- Understand the way different people influence AGYW's decision to use oral PrEP - Understand the common concerns of community members, including parents and partners, and have the information they need to address these concerns - Be able to communicate effectively with people who oppose oral PrEP to increase their knowledge and gain their support
+- Understand the way different people influence an individual's decision to use oral PrEP - Understand the common concerns of community members, including families and partners, and have the information they need to address these concerns - Be able to communicate effectively with people who oppose oral PrEP to increase their knowledge and gain their support

-The worksheets and tools used in this session can be found in the OPTIONS HIV Prevention Ambassador Toolkit.
+The worksheets and tools used in this session can be found in the HIV Prevention Ambassador Toolkit.
 They are also included at the end of the Oral PrEP sessions for your reference.

-WORKSHEET 4My Circles of Influence WorksheetTOOL 12Awareness Raising Role Play
+WORKSHEET 5 My

-TOOLKIT PAGE 22 TOOLKIT PAGE 17 KEY
+My Circles of Influence Awareness Raising Role-Play TOOLKIT PAGE 28 TOOLKIT PAGE 22

-- Attitudes of people in the lives of AGYW can influence their decision to use oral PrEP, making it either harder or easier for them to use. - Different people will have different levels of influence over the decisions of AGYW.
+- One's decision to use oral PrEP can be influenced by the attitudes of other people, making it either harder or easier for them to use. - Different people have different levels of influence over the decisions of an individual.
 Some people have influence because they are respected and trusted people.
-AGYW look to these types of people for advice.
-Other people have influence because they have more power than AGYW.
-These types of people use their power to control the decisions of AGYW. - When partners and parents are supportive of oral PrEP, AGYW are more likely to use it.
-The support of partners/parents can also help AGYW use oral PrEP correctly and keep taking it while they are vulnerable to HIV. - When attitudes and expectations of how people should behave are shared within a group or community, they are called social norms. - Social norms can have more of an influence on an individual's behaviour than their own thoughts and beliefs.
-This is because people worry about being judged or excluded from their group or community if they do not follow these norms. - Social norms about AGYW having sex and using oral PrEP are a key barrier to the use of oral PrEP and the prevention of HIV.
+Other people have influence because they have more power.
+These types of people use their power to control the decisions of an individual at risk of HIV. - When partners and family members are supportive of oral PrEP, an individual is more likely to use it.
+The support of partners/family can also help someone use oral PrEP correctly and keep taking it while they are vulnerable to HIV.
+Parental support is particularly important for adolescents and young people. - When attitudes and expectations of how people should behave are shared within a group or community, they are called social norms. - Social norms can have more of an influence on an individual's behaviour than their own thoughts and beliefs.
+This is because people worry about being judged or excluded from their group or community if they do not follow these norms. - Social norms about sexual activity, gender, and using oral PrEP are a key barrier to the use of oral PrEP and the prevention of HIV. - Ambassadors can use social media to increase awareness for PrEP in their communities.

-E) KPLORE FACILITATION TIPS INTRODUCTION 1.
-Introduce the session by referring to the Session Overview .
-2. Remind participants that in the previous five sessions they supported their character to overcome barriers to getting and using oral PrEP.
-3. Explain that in this session, they will be exploring how they can help build support for oral PrEP in their communities.
-This will reduce barriers to oral PrEP use and make it easier for AGYW to protect themselves from HIV.
-4. Explain that the attitudes of people in the lives of their peers can influence whether they choose to use oral PrEP.
+- 1. Introduce the session by referring to the Session Overview. - 2.
+Remind participants that in the previous five sessions they supported their character to overcome barriers to getting and using oral PrEP. - 3.
+Explain that in this session, they will be exploring how they can help build support for oral PrEP in their communities.
+This will reduce barriers to oral PrEP use and make it easier for people to protect themselves from HIV. - 4.
+Explain that the attitudes of people in the lives of their peers can influence whether they choose to use oral PrEP.
 These attitudes are the most powerful when they are shared by groups and communities.
-Shared attitudes and expectations about how people should behave are called social norms.
-5. Lead a discussion about the influence of community attitudes and norms by asking the following questions. • What are the strongest attitudes about AGYW using oral PrEP in your communities?
+Shared attitudes and expectations about how people should behave are called social norms. - 5.
+Lead a discussion about the influence of community attitudes and norms by asking the following questions. - What are the strongest attitudes about [choose the population most relevant to the peers being trained: AGYW, MSM, PBFW, PWID, serodiscordant couples, sex workers or transgender people] using oral PrEP in your communities?